INITIATIVEs

 But there is hope.

-We are reactivating AMPLIFY Hope, a community-led initiative designed to provide direct monetary support to both local businesses and residents who need help to rebuild.
+AMPLIFY Hope is a community-led initiative designed to provide direct monetary support to both local businesses and residents who need help to rebuild.
 Every donation—no matter how big or small—goes 100% into recovery grants that will be distributed directly to affected businesses and residents.
 These grants will provide critical financial aid to help cover repairs, restock inventory, and support families, giving our community the chance to stand tall once again.

 Now more than ever, they need your help.